 In 1990 a report entitled America's Choice: High Skills or Low Wages was published by the Commission on the Skills of the American Workforce.
 It brought attention to the need for changing how America's educational system prepared students for a new workforce (National Center on Education and the Economy, 1990).
 The report identified the lack of clear standards and student motivation as barriers to achieving a strong workforce.
 Rahn, O'Driscoll, and Hudecki (1999) also indicated that standards are important because they emphasize accountability based on student performance.
 In 2000, the No Child Left Behind (NCLB) legislation took a new direction.
 Once again an emphasis was placed on the development of standards.
 Although the focus was on traditional academics rather than CTE, standards serve two main purposes.
-First, standards are thought to clarify expectations for measuring student performance.
-Second, when standards are incorporated into a sequential curriculum, the students may be required to demonstrate competency and pass assessments before being allowed to continue with the next component or course in the program (Darling-Hammond, 2004; Rahn et al., 1999; Wills, 1993).
+First, standards are incorporated into a sequential curriculum, the students may be required to demonstrate competency and pass assessments before being allowed to continue with the next component or course in the program (Darling-Hammond, 2004; Rahn et al., 1999; Wills, 1993).